-Wildcard SSL certificates are designed to protect every single sub domain on your website so long as they share the same main domain name and exist on the same physical server (which is denoted with an asterisk in the common name field).
-There's no limit to how many sub domains can be covered, so we're talking about an awful lot of protection from a single certificate.
+Every single sub domain on your website that shares the same main domain name and on the same physical server.
+There's no limit to how many sub domains can be covered, so thats a whole lot of protection from just a single certificate.

-Wildcard SSL certificates, like other SSL technology, offer standard 128- or 256-bit encryption on your website.
-This helps keep private information private, as SSL protects data in transit, meaning your online customers will feel safe and secure when submitting any form of online payment, logging into an account with a username/password, signing up for newsletters, etc.
+Like any other SSL, it offers the standard 128- or 256-bit encryption on your website.
+Keeping private information private, as SSL protects data in transit, meaning your online customers will feel safe and secure when submitting any form of online payment, logging into an account with a username/password, signing up for newsletters, etc.

 If you have multiple subdomains which you need to secure, then a wildcard SSL certificate is perfect for you.
 Wildcards also grow with your business, and allow you to secure any new sub-domains you may add in the future.